IBM/spring-cloud-kubernetes-with-istio/README.md

 >NOTE: If the port names do not match between the container and the service, an exception is thrown, and the connection is refused.
 This one caught me out for a while!

-I've yet to figure out how to convince Fabric8 Maven Plugin to allow me to define names for ports, so *if you plan to use this plugin with Istio, ensure you use port 80, 443, or 8080* to have the expected results.
+I've yet to figure out how to convince Eclipse JKube to allow me to define names for ports, so *if you plan to use this plugin with Istio, ensure you use port 80, 443, or 8080* to have the expected results.

 ### Istio initial startup networking